quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

-`--index` ID of the target index.<br>
+`--index` ID of the target index. \
-`--config` Quickwit config file.<br>
+`--config` Quickwit config file. \
 `--query` Query expressed in natural query language (barack AND obama) OR "president of united states").
-Learn more on [query language](./query-language)
+Learn more on [query language](query-language)
-`--max-hits` Maximum number of hits returned. (default: 20)<br>
+`--max-hits` Maximum number of hits returned. (default: 20) \
-`--start-offset` Offset in the global result set of the first hit returned. (default: 0)<br>
+`--start-offset` Offset in the global result set of the first hit returned. (default: 0) \
 `--search-fields` List of fields that Quickwit will search into if the user query does not explicitly target a field in the query.
 It overrides the default search fields defined in the index config.
-Space-separated list, e.g. "field1 field2".<br>
+Space-separated list, e.g. "field1 field2". \
-`--start-timestamp` Filters out documents before that timestamp (time-series indexes only).<br>
+`--start-timestamp` Filters out documents before that timestamp (time-series indexes only). \
-`--end-timestamp` Filters out documents after that timestamp (time-series indexes only).<br>
+`--end-timestamp` Filters out documents after that timestamp (time-series indexes only). \

 *Examples*